angelnu/infrastructure/README.md

 Homelab infrastructure deployed with terraform

+## Folders

+- [settings](settings): global settings used for the infrastructure.
-The [Ansible folder](ansible) contains some plabooks used as tools.
+- [ansible](ansible): playbooks used as tools.
 See their headers for info on what they do.